Six Years Ago Today:

-Aaron Sanchez come in, replacing Marcus Stroman (who was great), with the score tied.
-He gave up a lead off single, to, of course, Roughed Odor.
+Aaron Sanchez came in, replacing Marcus Stroman (who was great), with the score tied.
+He gave up a leadoff single to, of course, Roughed Odor.
 Chris Gimenez bunted him to second.
 He got to third on a Delino DeShields ground out (great play by Josh Donaldson).
 Then it got weird.

 After a pitch to Shin-Soo Choo, Russell Martin got Chin’s bat/hand when trying to throw the ball back, got Chin’s bat/hand.
 Now a strange bunch of happenings happened all at once.
 Odor (my spellcheck wants me to spell it Odour) came running home.
 Then the ump sent him back.
 Rangers argued.
 And the umps had to overturn it.

-Now the umpire really really shouldn’t have called time, but how many know the rule for the catcher hitting the batter with the throw back the mound.
+Now the umpire really shouldn’t have called time, but how many know the rule for the catcher hitting the batter with the throw back to the mound.

-The Jays, thought that when the ump called time, the play was over.
-Unfortunately, that’s not how it works.
-If (and it does happen) an umpire calls time while a play is in progress, the game continues until the play ends.
+The Jays thought that when the ump called time, the play was over.
+But, unfortunately, that’s not how it works.
+If (it is very rare) an umpire calls time while a play is in progress, the game continues until it ends.

 But, it seemed unfair.
-It was sort of unfair, but if the ump hadn’t called time, the run would have scored.
+It was unfair, but if the ump hadn’t called time, the run would have scored.

 It was nuts.
-And the fans at the game, very understandably, went nuts, throwing everything they had (which, being a baseball game, was mostly beer) down at the field.
-Of course, not all of them could hit the field, meaning people in the lower levels got showered.
+And the fans at the game, very understandably, went nuts, throwing everything they had (which, being a baseball game, mainly was beer) down at the field.
+But, of course, not all of them could hit the field, meaning people in the lower levels got showered.
 It would have been the same at any park in baseball.

-Going into the bottom of the 7th, it looked bad.
+Going into the bottom of the 7th, it didn’t look good.

 Amazingly, in the bottom of the inning, the Rangers were the ones who were rattled.
 Russell Martin reached by error on Andrus.
 Kevin Pillar reached on a Mitch Williams error.
 Ryan Goins reached on another Elvis Andrus error.
 Bases loaded by errors.

-Ben Revere, looking a little too hyped up, ground into a 3-2 putout at the plate.
+Looking a little too excited, Ben Revere ground into a 3-2 putout at the plate.
 Dalton Pompey slid into the catcher, and there was a replay review, but Dalton did no wrong.

-Josh Donaldson popped a very short popout to second but Odor, instead of turning and running to it, tried running backwards and missed it.
+Josh Donaldson popped a short pop out to second, but instead of turning and running to it, Odor tried running backwards and missed it.
 But, Revere, of course, had to stick close to first, and he was forced out at second.
-The good news is Pillar scored.
+The good news was that Pillar scored.
 Game tied.

 Then Jose Bautista hit the ball a mile.
-A 3-run homer and we go from down by one and sad and angry, to up by 3 and well, thrilled.
+A 3-run homer and we go from down by one and sad and angry, to up by three and, well, thrilled.
 I jumped up and down forever.
 Jose’s bat flip was epic.

 Of course, the game wasn’t over.

 Thankfully, Roberto Osuna came in and had as easy a 5-out save as you will see.
-What an amazing performance.
+What a fantastic performance.

 Earlier in the game:

-And one in the 6th (to tied), Edwin Encarnacion clubbed a solo homer.
+And once in the 6th (to tie), Edwin Encarnacion clubbed a solo homer.

-Kevin Pillar made an amazing catch, in the 4th.
+Kevin Pillar (what else is new) made a fantastic catch in the 4th.